wp-plugins/foogallery-owl-carousel-template/readme.txt

 5. Choose from a plethora of styles and hover effects.
 See a preview live while you create your gallery.

 == Changelog ==
+= 1.2.3 =
+* ENHANCEMENT: Added a filter to allow the prev/next text buttons to be customized.
+See [FAQ #6](https://wordpress.org/plugins/foogallery-owl-carousel-template/faq/) for example code.

 = 1.2.2 =
 * FIX: Tightened CSS for Thumbnails with borders
 * FIX: Fixed bug where advanced options where always enabled on front-end.